 Nicaragua became a party to the Cartagena protocol in 2003.
-That same year, the GON began requiring notifications for imports of GE crops and risk analyses for biotech events.
-However, no commission to perform such risk analyses was created until July 23, 2004, when CONARGEM was formed to be the GON's advisory body on biosafety of GE crops and animals.
+Subsequently, the GON began requiring notifications for imports of GE crops and risk analyses for biotech events.
+In 2004, CONARGEM was formed as the GON's advisory body on biosafety of GE crops and animals.

 On April 13, 2010, the GON published Law 705 on the prevention of risks arising from organisms derived from new technologies through molecular biotechnology.
 This law supersedes chapter XVI of the basic law of Animal and Plant health (Law 291) and establishes a complete comprehensive science-based framework for the use of GE organisms in confined use, research, release into the environment, commercialization (exports and imports), reproduction, multiplication, evaluation of field production, transportation, transit, bio-medication, conservation, and other uses.
-To date, Law 705 has not been operational because it lacks the procedural norms for implementation.
+To date, Law 705 is not operational because it lacks the procedural norms for implementation.
 This creates a major limitation to the Nicaraguan biotechnology legal framework, as regulations cannot be implemented.
 Please refer to the following link to see Law 705.